-Bruno (2005a and 2005b) has extended the LSDVC methodology to unbalanced panels, such as the one used in this study.
-The author has tested the behaviour of unbalanced small samples (also making robustness checks according to the different sizes of the samples, various time-spans and alternative unbalanced designs) through Monte Carlo experiments.
-These experiments have highlighted the fact that the LSDVC estimator is to be preferred to the original LSDV estimator and widely-used GMM estimators when the number of individuals is small and the degree of unbalancedness is severe (Bruno, 2005a).
+Monte Carlo experiments.
+These experiments have highlighted the fact that the LSDVC estimator is to be preferred to the original LSDV estimator and widely-used GMM estimators when the number of individuals is small and the degree of unbalancedness is severe (Bruno, 2005a), two conditions which are verified in our dataset.

-In accordance with Bun e Kiviet (2001), who demonstrated that the estimated asymptotic standard errors may prove to be poor approximations in small samples, the statistical significance of the LSDVC coefficients has been tested using bootstrapped standard errors (50 iterations; see also Bruno, 2005a).
+In accordance with Bun and Kiviet (2001), who demonstrated that the estimated asymptotic standard errors may prove to be poor approximations in small samples, the statistical significance of the LSDVC coefficients has been tested using bootstrapped standard errors (50 iterations; see also Bruno, 2005a).